dunglas/mercure/README.md

 * `type` (optional): the SSE's `event` property (a specific event type)
 * `retry` (optional): the SSE's `retry` property (the reconnection time)

-The request MUST also contain an `Authorization` HTTP header containing the string `Bearer ` followed by a valid [JWT token (RFC7519)](https://tools.ietf.org/html/rfc7519) that the hub will check to ensure that the publisher is authorized to publish the update.
+The request MUST also contain an `Authorization` HTTP header containing the string `Bearer ` followed by a valid [JWS (RFC7515)](https://tools.ietf.org/html/rfc7515) in compact serialization that the hub will check to ensure that the publisher is authorized to publish the update.

 ## Authorization